 - Full copies of all documents related to the incident.

 Note: You can submit an anonymous complaint as a tip via Report a Rip Off.
-Call the Service Alberta Contact Centre at 1-877-427-4088 to submit your anonymous tip.
+Call the Service Alberta and Red Tape Reduction Contact Centre toll free at 1-877-427-4088 or locally at 780-427-4088 to submit your anonymous tip.

 Step 4 – CIU will assess your complaint to determine if an offence has occurred and if an investigation is required.
 Additional information may be needed in order to complete this step.